archive567/readme-lhs/readme.md

 using Readme.Lhs.
 The file is composed of several elements:

 -   literate haskell.
-Bird-tracks are used, as the alternative method is latex rather than markdown, which doesn't survive a pandoc round trip.
+Bird-tracks are used, as the alternative method is latex rather than markdown, which doesn’t survive a pandoc round trip.
 -   markdown.
 All non bird-tracked lines are considered to be markdown.
-    It's probably incompatible with haddock, but this may well resolve with adoption of the [literate markdown ghc proposal](https://gitlab.haskell.org/ghc/ghc/wikis/literate-markdown).
+    It’s probably incompatible with haddock, but this may well resolve with adoption of the [literate markdown ghc proposal](https://gitlab.haskell.org/ghc/ghc/wikis/literate-markdown).
 -   fenced code blocks with an output class, which are used to insert